TomaszChylinski/my_amazon/README.md

 This application has the capability to handle user orders.
-Once user input is submitted the app will connect with an sql database to pull down data about the requested product.
-In addition the app will update the database to reflect the depleted stock.
+Once user input is submitted the application will connect with an sql database to pull down data about the requested product.
+In addition the application will update the database to reflect the depleted stock.

 Technologies used -
     * SQL - used to create bamazon database, which will hold our data.